 CARE-a-van Mobile Clinic

 Launched in 2022, the KHS CARE-a-van Mobile Veterinary Clinic brings low-cost basic veterinary care to pet owners in Louisville and rural counties.
-Services currently include vaccines, heartworm tests, microchips, flea/tick and heartworm preventatives, nail trims and pet wellness exams.
+Services currently include pet wellness exams, vaccines, heartworm tests, microchips, flea/tick and heartworm preventatives, nail trims, and spay or neuter surgeries.

 Behavior Training for Owned Dogs

 - Dog Training Classes: KHS offers a variety of training opportunities designed to keep pets in their original homes and out of shelters.
 KHS’s behavior trainers are professionally trained and certified.
-We offer a wide-range of classes from puppy and basic manners, to classes for dog-reactive dogs and shy dogs, canine sports classes such as agility, and even group therapy sessions for special issues.
+We offer a wide-range of classes from puppy and basic manners, to classes for dog-reactive dogs and shy dogs.
 KHS instructors use only positive reinforcement techniques, and classes are taught at locations throughout Louisville.

-- Our Pet Help Line, 502-509-4PET (4738) provides free pet-related advice to anyone in our community.
-The Pet Help Line, which is funded by grants and donations, is designed to help keep pets in their homes and out of shelters by giving pet owners the tools they need to have great relationships with their pets.
-KHS experts provide advice for common behavior problems and help pet owners connect with local pet resources, such as pet-friendly apartment guides, local pet food banks, behavior trainers, and rescues for other species.
-The Help Line also schedules appointments for owner-surrendered dogs and cats.
+- Our Pet Resource Services provides free pet-related advice to anyone in our community.
+Pet Resource Services, which is funded by grants and donations, is designed to help keep pets in their homes and out of shelters by giving pet owners the tools they need to have great relationships with their pets.
+KHS experts provide advice for common behavior problems and help pet owners connect with local resources, such as pet-friendly apartment guides, local pet food banks, behavior trainers, and rescues for other species.
+Pet Resource Services also schedules appointments for owner-surrendered dogs and cats.

 - The KHS Eastpoint and Fern Creek Pet Resorts offer safe, comfortable boarding for owned cats and dogs.
 Pet owners can choose from a rustic setting with outdoor trails at our Fern Creek Pet Resort or luxury lodging for pampered pets at our Eastpoint Pet Resort.
 All-breed grooming, á la carte activities and Doggie Daycare are available at both locations.